roeeziv/SetCards-Game/README.md

 # **<u>Set Cards Game By Roee Ziv</u>**
 ![Set Cards Game Logo](https://images.squarespace-cdn.com/content/v1/59ea6080a803bb2f70ecbae5/1515093490997-GW6I08O6Z46W6BN2RVUM/SET+Box.png)
 ## About Me
 As for the time this project was built, I'm a 2nd year Computer Science student in Ben Gurion University.
-To this date i have knowledge at networks, apps, big data, designing algorithms and more, and I am fluent in C++, Java/#C, Python, Node.js and SQL.
+To this date I have knowledge at networks, apps, big data, designing algorithms and more, and I familiar with C++, Java, #C, Python, Node.js and SQL.

 ## About the Project
 * The project was made in Java and in order to demonstrate my knowledge in *multi-threading* and designing algorithms.
 It was also made with small usage of *Swift* dir to make the game visible - though the front-end **was not the primary objective** of the project.